 (c) any fees paid to the Authority in the cases specified in the relevant instruments of Union law.

-(d) any voluntary contributions from Member States or observers;
+(d) contributions from Member States or observers; (837 Ferber)

 (e) charges for publications, training and for any other services requested by competent authorities.

+1a.
+The revenue received by the Authority shall not compromise its independence or objectivity.
+(838, 973, 1097 Klinz et al)

 2. The expenditure of the Authority shall include, at least, staff, remuneration, administrative, infrastructure, professional training and operational expenses.

 3. Revenue and expenditure shall be in balance.